 - Take care to avoid the radiator cooling fan whenever the hood is raised.
 It can start anytime the ignition switch is ON.
-You can be injured by moving fan blades. - Remove any metal jewelry such as rings, watch bands and bracelets that could make an inadvertent electrical contact.
+You can be injured by moving fan blades. - Remove any metal jewelry such as watch bands or bracelets that might make an inadvertent electrical contact.
 You could be seriously injured. - Batteries contain sulfuric acid that can burn your skin or eyes and generate hydrogen gas which is flammable and explosive.
 Keep open flames or sparks away from the battery.

-1. Set the parking brake, shift into PARK (automatic transmission) or 1st gear (manual transmission) and place the ignition to LOCK.
+1. Set the parking brake, shift the automatic transmission into PARK and place the ignition in the OFF position.
 2. Turn off the heater, radio, and all unnecessary electrical accessories.